10. Working with Audio Events

 Onsets are used both as data to help preserve the sound quality of single audio events, and as demarcations when splitting the component parts of one event into multiple, individual events.

 When a sample is initially dragged into a Bitwig Studio project, it is analyzed for its tempo, its musical length, and where onsets occur in the file.
 Each onset is represented by a vertical blue line that reaches a small blue triangle at the top of the event.
+(When other expressions are being shown, onsets are usually shown with only a smaller blue triangle.)

 [Note]Note